Admission to SUNY New Paltz is very competitive.

 AN IMPORTANT APPLICATION NOTE!

 SUNY New Paltz Admission uses email as its official method of communication.
 In order to assure that applicants receive all communications related to their application, applicants must make sure that the email address provided on their application is correct.
-Applicants should add SUNY New Paltz to their address books to avoid emails from firstname.lastname@example.org being sent to spam folders.
+Applicants should add SUNY New Paltz to their address books to avoid emails from firstname.lastname@example.org being sent to spam/junk folders.

 Does New Paltz schedule personal interviews?